 Primary Teaching Responsibilities

-Statistical Analysis of Health Economic Data (Summer 2016)
+Statistical Analysis of Health Economic Data (co-taught with Dr Anna Heath)

 Professional Summary & Appointments